CosmaVergari/os161-vm/README.md

                                             // to the swap file
 ```

-To access to the stats and modify the array you need a spinlock (`stats_lock`) that ensures the atomicity of the operation, except for the time when the stats are showed by `vmstats_print` at the shutdown when the atomicity is ensured by the fact that no other process is running.
-In this function, also the following checks are fulfilled :
+To access the stats and modify the array we put a spinlock (`stats_lock`) to ensure the atomicity of the operation.
+When the stats are showed by `vmstats_print` during the `shutdown()` procedure, the atomicity is guaranteed by the fact that no other process is running.
+In this function, also the following checks are fulfilled:

 ```C
 TLB Faults == TLB Faults with Free + TLB Faults with Replace